Kellycypher98/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 # Web Infrastructure Design

-Project done during **Full Stack Software Engineering studies** at **ALX**.
+Project done during **Full Stack Software Engineering studies** at **ALX Software Engineering Programme**.
 It aims to learn about how to design a Web Infrastructure.

 ## Key concepts
 * Network basics